Khalid0226/FairEdu-Student-Grievance-Redressal-Portal/README.md

 * **Role-Based Access Control (RBAC):** Separate specialized dashboards for Students, Colleges, and University administrators.
 * **Real-Time Grievance Tracking:** Transparent and clear view of complaint status (Pending, In-Progress, Resolved).
+* **Robust Two-Way Communication Gateway:** Features an interactive query/response panel inside each grievance ticket.
+Students and administrators can engage in a direct text-based dialogue, request clarifications, and share updates to ensure a transparent resolution process.
+* **Strict Confidentiality & Anonymous Grievances:** To promote a fearless reporting environment, students can choose to submit grievances anonymously.
+The portal securely masks all personally identifiable information (PII) from the grievance details, ensuring strict privacy while retaining full tracking privileges for the complainant.
 * **Secure Architecture:** Robust token/session-based authentication with strict user permissions.
 * **Modern & Responsive UI:** Clean, fast, and optimized user experience for both desktop and mobile.
 * **Live Notifications:** Socket-powered instant alerts and real-time updates for seamless communication.